 Anna-Lisa Öst – known as ‘Lapp-Lisa’ – was a much-loved nonconformist ballad-singer who tends to be associated with the song Barnatro.
-Her fame extended far beyond the Swedish borders.
+Her parents were of Sami origin.
+Anna-Lisa Öst's fame extended far beyond the Swedish borders.

 Anna-Lisa Öst was born in 1889.
 She was the youngest of six siblings, growing up in the village of Mark, northwest of Vilhelmina.
 Her father, Olof Jönsson Vikström, was a pioneer and a crown tenant of a small croft where the family subsisted in extremely straightened circumstances.
 They lived far away from the nearest community, and the children’s schooling was limited to a few weeks’ attendance at a mobile school unit.
 Her mother Tekla Salomonsson, who was known as ‘Spel-Tekla’, was a musician.
 She served as the village ‘bell-ringer’ for the Sunday services which were held at one of the five farms in the village.
 She led the singing, sang hymns, and ‘läsarsånger’ (a type of spiritual revivalist form of song) accompanied by a ‘spelstock’, which was a psalmodicon used during services held in people’s homes.